-31 However, the new provision did not consider citizens whose ID cards expired just before the call for elections.

-Republic of North Macedonia Early Parliamentary Elections 15 July 2020 ODIHR Special Election Assessment Mission Final Report produced after the public inspection with voters that requested and collected their new ID; only the latter was considered by the Commission.
+In line with previous ODIHR recommendations, the MoI provided the SEC with a list of voters whose ID cards expired between the announcement of the elections and the election day, enhancing the inclusivity of the voter register.
+On 16 June, the MoI provided SEC with the second list produced after the public inspection with voters that requested and collected their new ID; only the latter was considered by the Commission.
 Thus, citizens with expired IDs and who did not receive new ones before 16 June were disenfranchised.
-Pursuant to February 2020 amendments, in order to receive a ballot, all voters need to present a valid ID or a passport.32
+Pursuant to February 2020 amendments, in order to receive a ballot, all voters need to present a valid ID or a passport.